8 Interactive Brokers SQL Interview Questions (Updated 2025)

 An inner join only includes rows from both tables that satisfy the join condition, whereas a full outer join includes all rows from both tables, regardless of whether they match the join condition or not.

-To demonstrate each kind, Imagine you were working on a Advertising Analytics project at Interactive Brokers and had two database tables: an table that contains data on Google Ads keywords and their bid amounts, and a table with information on product sales and the Google Ads keywords that drove those sales.
+To demonstrate each kind, Imagine you were working on a Advertising Analytics project at Interactive Brokers and had two database tables: an Advertising_Campaigns table that contains data on Google Ads keywords and their bid amounts, and a Sales table with information on product sales and the Google Ads keywords that drove those sales.

 SQL Question 8: Finding Account Holders Residing in California